BE STILL, AND KNOW THAT I AM GOD

 As we are willing to let Christ put away our old self in spiritual circumcision, we are fed continually with the body and blood of Christ.
 As the Life of the body and blood of Christ permeate our personality, we find it increasingly easy to enter God’s rest.

-As we enter God’s rest, we think, speak, and act along with Christ just as Christ thinks, speaks, and acts along with the Father.
+As we enter God’s rest, we think, speak, and act in agreement with God’s will for us.

 When Audrey and I came to Poway forty years ago, we determined to let God order matters as He wished.
-The church still is small, but we know everybody; and so it is like a family.
+The church still is small, but we know everybody, so it is like a family.
 I like that.